jantoniadis/nucleosynthesis/README.md

 Your presence in the lectures, and in the excercise class, is also a requirement to earn the credit points for this class.

 #### Paper presentations
 Each student is expected to give a 15 min presentation (10' + 5' for questions) on a recent research paper on a topic in nucleosynthesis.
 Please e-mail your preference to janton [at] mpifr.de by June 15.
 A list of suggested papers is available [here](https://ui.adsabs.harvard.edu/#user/libraries/srWK-pAGTZ-D1fpyllBK3g).
-Please check the library description to see if a paper has already been chosen
+Please check the library description to see if a paper has already been chosen.

 #### Schedule